xbouteiller/cavitron/README.md

 ## What are the possibilities ?

-3 choices are offered at the beginning of the program
+3 choices are offered when the program starts

 <img src="img/2021-03-04_12-16_1.png" width="85%" height="85%">